OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 ## 1.5 Each transaction should be authorized using unique authorization credentials

 Some applications are asking for transaction authorization credentials only once, e.g. static password, code sent through SMS, token response.
-Afterwards a user is able to authorize any transaction during the whole user’s session or at least he has to reuse the same credentials each time he needs to authorize a transaction.
-Such behavior is not sufficient to prevent malware attacks because malware will sniff such credentials and use them to authorize any transaction without the user’s knowledge.
+Afterwards a user is able to authorize any transaction during the whole user's session or at least he has to reuse the same credentials each time he needs to authorize a transaction.
+Such behavior is not sufficient to prevent malware attacks because malware will sniff such credentials and use them to authorize any transaction without the user's knowledge.

 # 2. Non-functional guidelines